HellowLab/CareConnect/README.md

 ## License

-This project is open-source and licensed under the MIT License.
+Licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---